-More than a billion people are in coronavirus-inspired lockdown and even going out to shop for essentials increases the risk of the virus spreading.
-So where are the delivery drones that swoop in with our shopping, to let us practice social distancing while also enjoying a life of louche, on-demand luxury?
-We've been promised …
+More than a billion people are in coronavirus-inspired lockdown and even going out to shop for essentials risks infection.
+So why aren't delivery drones swooping in with our shopping, to let us practice social distancing while also enjoying a life of louche, on-demand luxury?
+We've been promised they're coming.
+Amazon …

 It's all well and good to use science-fiction as a basis for prediction, but the question is how can drones be useful now ?
 Apparently, the answer is : they can't.

 We're not going to redesign our cities to fit drones.
 Telephone poles are here to stay for a while yet, because small towns do not have the money to bury all wires and get rid of them in one go.
 It'll take a long before everything gets buried, and that will only happen when burying wires is as cheap as setting up poles.

 And cars going up building walls ?
 Please.
 Sci-fi is nice, but the energy cost of dragging a car up a wall is insane next to a person in an elevator.
 Even when we get fusion working and energy becomes "free", there will still be no reason to go and drag tons of mass to elevated places just because we can.
 The danger of having them drop back down in an uncontrolled manner is just too great.

 "because small towns do not have the money to bury all wires and get rid of them in one go"

 I live in an area with buried utilities.
 They are great aesthetically.
 And they are more reliable than overhead wires.
 But the do fail at times.
 And when they do, repairs are costly.
 And slow.
 And are prone to leave trenches in the roads and yards.
 My thought would be.
 By all means tidy up your overhead wiring if it needs it and you can afford it.
 But think long and hard about whether underground is really appropriate for your situation before you start digging.